-Key Points Pacemaker syndrome is a hemodynamic problem caused by loss of proper atrioventricular (AV) synchrony.
+Key Points: Pacemaker syndrome is a hemodynamic problem caused by loss of proper atrioventricular (AV) synchrony.
 Most commonly occurs with ventricular pacing that produces retrograde atrial activation, but can also…

-Key Points Pacemakers treat bradyarrhythmias by delivering timed atrial, ventricular, or dual-chamber pacing when intrinsic activity is slow or absent.
+Key Points: Pacemakers treat bradyarrhythmias by delivering timed atrial, ventricular, or dual-chamber pacing when intrinsic activity is slow or absent.
 Know the major device types encountered in the ED: single-chamber,…

 Key Points: Three primary pacemaker malfunctions: Failure to pace – no pacing spike when one is needed.
 Failure to capture – pacing spike appears but no depolarization follows.
 Failure to…